mdn/content/files/en-us/web/http/csp/index.md

 There are different fetch directives for different types of resource.
 For example:

-- [`script-src`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) sets allowed sources for external JavaScript.
+- [`script-src`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) sets allowed sources for JavaScript.
-- `style-src` sets allowed sources for CSS stylesheets.
+- [`style-src`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/style-src) sets allowed sources for CSS stylesheets.
-- `img-src` sets allowed sources for images.
+- [`img-src`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/img-src) sets allowed sources for images.

 One special fetch directive is `default-src`, which sets a fallback policy for all resources whose directives are not explicitly listed.